 Here’s a YouTube video of it happening in action.
 Look at the 0:30 mark:

-In some less savage cases, mother birds sometimes face the unforeseen circumstance when a baby chick dies while it is still a nestling or died upon hatching.
+In some less savage cases, mother birds sometimes face unforeseen circumstances when a baby chick dies while it is still a nestling or died upon hatching.

 In the below video, a falcon picks up its deceased baby bird to throw it out.
 A sad but necessary act, in order to keep the nest from diseases: